 Loading....

 Sarria soon became the nexus of a fundraising group with volunteer members bearing titles of nobility bestowed by yearly elected leaders.
 Around 1971, this structure was replicated in Vancouver, Canada.
-In the United States , the first court outside of San Francisco was Portland, Oregon, followed closely by Los Angeles .
+In the United States, the first court outside of San Francisco was Portland, Oregon and was followed closely by Los Angeles.
 Other Imperial Courts were founded thereafter.
 These empires operated and formed policies more-or-less independently until an Imperial Court Council lead by Sarria was formed to prevent participation by groups that were not involved strictly and solely involved with charitable fundraising.

 Most chapters are Imperial Courts and are also known as “empires”.
 A few chapters are called “ducal court” (infrequently called a “duchy”) or “barony” (infrequently called a “baronial court”).
 The term ducal court is typically used in the rare situation when one chapter’s area overlaps with the territory of an already established chapter, as is the case with the Ducal Court of San Francisco.
 The term barony is typically used when a new chapter has yet to fully realize the level of infrastructure and successful fundraising characteristic of those chapters deemed full-fledged Imperial Courts.
 Except for the titles used by the monarchs (i.e. baroness rather than empress, etc.) baronial and ducal chapters function in essentially the same way as those chapters headed by emperor and empresses.